cfpb/design-system/CONTRIBUTING.md

 1. [Start cfgov-refresh](https://cfpb.github.io/cfgov-refresh/usage/) and navigate to a page with buttons to view your @cfpb/cfpb-buttons changes.
 1. When you're pleased with your changes, `cd` back to your `design-system` repo and commit your changes: `git commit -am "Fix button border radius"`
 1. `git push origin button-fix` to push your branch up to GitHub.
-1. Go to https://github.com/cfpb/design-system and open a pull request to merge `button-fix` into `master`.
+1. Go to https://github.com/cfpb/design-system and open a pull request to merge `button-fix` into `main`.

 If you are not a current contributor to this repository, use forks by first clicking the fork button on top of the repository